cemcorbacioglu/passwordPassword/README.md

 # passwordPassword
-This is just a mere password generator.
+This is just a password generator.

 That's it.